MyZenKey/sp-sdk-ios/README.md

 - Having added the two projects, confirm that their deployment targets match your application's deployment target.

 - Next, view your project's `Embedded Binaries` under your project's "General" panel.
 Add both `AppAuth` and `CarriersSharedAPI` frameworks here.
-Be sure to select the corresponding framework for the platform your targeting (ie. the iOS framework for an iOS target).
+Be sure to select the corresponding framework for the platform you're targeting (ie. the iOS framework for an iOS target).

 - That's it!
 Build and run to ensure everything is working correctly.